tieukhoimai/discrete-opt/README.md

 rtal -s wss://ta.di.univr.it/DODM2024 connect conio1 -f source=conio1-sol_gurobi.py -- python ~/corsi/Algoritmi/esami-algo-private/esercitazioni/conio1/sol/conio1-sol_gurobi.py
 ```

 *Note 2:* What your program writes on `stderr` does not disturb the interaction with the server and appears on you terminal.
-THerefore, `stderr` is a very useful channel for print debugging.
+Therefore, `stderr` is a very useful channel for print debugging.

-And to see the points we have collected
+To see the points

 ```bash
 rtal -s wss://ta.di.univr.it/DODM2024 connect scoreboard